 I am a Departmental Lecturer in Comparative Politics and a Special Lecturer at Magdalen College.
 I hold a DPhil in Politics and an MPhil in Comparative Government (with distinction) from the University of Oxford (Nuffield College) and a BA (First Class) from the FU Berlin.
 During my DPhil research, I was a Visiting Researcher at Yale University and the University of Vienna.
 Before joining DPIR, I was a Stipendiary Lecturer (Career Development) in Politics at Pembroke College, University of Oxford.

 My research is on comparative politics, with special focus on institutional development and party politics in Europe.
-I have a particular interest in intra-party politics, party organization, and European center-right and radical right parties.
+I have a particular interest in intra-party politics, party organisation, and European centre-right and radical right parties.